 Not all teams will experience the same challenges when working together but the better prepared you are as their leader, the easier it will be to overcome them.

-Collaboration apps can help your team more easily communicate, share files, and coordinate work.
-Try these tools to help your team promote effective collaboration:
+Team collaboration software can help your team more easily communicate, share files, and coordinate work.
+Try these collaboration apps to help your team promote effective collaboration:

 One of the biggest barriers to team collaboration is having to endlessly search for documents, or wait for an email reply before you can access a file.
 With a centralized file sharing tool, your team has a shared knowledge base and file depository they can access.

 How does your team currently communicate?
-Rapid communication for simple tasks or fun moments of team bonding can be critical for team collaboration.
+Rapid communication for simple tasks or fun moments of team bonding can boost team collaboration.
 A good team is in constant contact—even if they're not constantly talking.
 This is especially important if your team is remote.
-While a meeting or a huddle are great ways to communicate, a communication tool provides easy access to all members of the team.
+While team meetings or huddles are great ways to communicate, a communication tool provides easy access to all members of the team.

 For remote teams, video conferencing is critical for team collaboration.
 Increasing face time with your team can help create a collaborative environment—even while you're working remotely.
-Make sure everyone on your team has access to create video meetings and knows how to use your tool.
+Make sure everyone on your team has access to create and share video calls and knows how to use your tool.

 Work management is the linchpin of your team collaboration strategy.
 With a work management tool, you can easily align on team needs, visualize work in real time, and clarify goals.
 Work management software is a great tool to help your team do just that.
-It helps your team organize work, stay in sync, and hit your goals.
+It helps your team organize and streamline work, stay in sync, and hit your goals.

-It’s important to integrate all of your collaboration tools, so you can limit toggle fatigue.
-The average employee switches between 10 tools per day—but with Asana, all of your favorite tools are accessible in one place.
+To limit toggle fatigue, it’s important to integrate all of your collaboration tools.
+The average employee switches between 10 tools per day—but with Asana’s integrations, all of your favorite tools are accessible in one place.

 When your team collaborates, you can do great things.
 While teamwork isn’t always easy, the gains in innovation, efficiency, and team dynamics will be well worth the investment.
 So from our collaborative team to yours: you got this.